ahoymarcus/nextjs-myjs-tech-blog/articles/concepts-of-risk-management-2022-04-03.md

-### Risk Management Process
+### Risk Management Standards and Frameworks

-And then, before talking about risk management process, it should be interesting to reassess some elements already mentioned:
+As it has been seem about risks, the process to engage in a risk management program is steep:

 - **Risk is a uncertainty event**
 - **Some risks are avoided, other controled, and some may be just wanted**
 - **That risk management is a multifaced process, depending both internally and externally from the organization**

-After stating some basic elements pertaining Risk Management, there is a specific framework that treats this issue, the NIST risk management framework ([RMF](https://csrc.nist.gov/projects/risk-management/about-rmf)):
+So, not only industries, but also agencies and the government apply compliance rules and standards to help in creating a basic consensus about the problems and some possible steps to make.

+And sometime methodologies and even complete frameworks are devised to give orientation to those participating in the risk management operations.
+And there are quite a lot of them:

+1. **COSO ERM framework**:
+2. **ISO 31000*:
+3. **British Standard (BS) 31100**:
+4. **Risk and Insurance Management Society's Risk Maturity Model (RMM)**:
+5. **The NIST risk management framework**: ([RMF](https://csrc.nist.gov/projects/risk-management/about-rmf)):

+#### COSO ERM framework

+Lauched in 2004, the COSO framework was updated in 2017 to address increasing complexity of Enterprise Risk Management (ERM).
+So, i defines:

+1. **key concepts and principles of ERM**
+2. **A common ERM language**
+3. **A Risk Management Guide**

+There are also a set of 20 principles organized into five interrelated components:

+1. **Governance and Culture**
+2. **Strategy and Objective-setting**
+3. **Performance**
+4. **Review and Revision**
+5. **Information, Communication and Reporting**

+#### ISO 31000

+Released in 2009 and revised in 2018, the ISO standard includes:

+1. **A list of ERM principles**
+2. **A Framework for risk management**

+According Cobb new version is `shorter, clearer and more concise document that is easier to read`, and it also includes more strategic guidance on ERM that the previous and the necessity of covering the whole organization.

+#### British Standard (BS) 31100

+The current version of this risk management code of practice was issued in 2011, and it provides a process for implementing concepts described in ISO 31000.

+#### The NIST Risk Management Framework (RMF)

 `The NIST risk management framework (RMF) provides a comprehensive, flexible, risk-based process that integrates security, privacy, and cyber supply chain risk management activities into the system development life cycle through 7 steps`  [Bmc.com](https://www.bmc.com/blogs/risk-management/)

-#### The NIST Risk Management Framework (RMF)

 The NIST risk management life cycle: